salohcin98/FranckenatorProductions/README.md

 ## Introduction

 Tic-Tac-Toe is a classic game enjoyed by people of all ages.
-This project aims to adapt an existing Tic-Tac-Toe kernel to the ARM architecture, making it compatible with the Raspberry Pi 3, a popular single-board computer.
+This project aims to adapt a bare-metal kernel to the ARM architecture, making it compatible with the Raspberry Pi 3, a popular single-board computer.

 ## Project Goal